 On Thursday Andrew asked me via Twitter if I was going to write one “What to Plant in April?” blog for fellow gardeners who want to make the best out of the early spring weather.
 Well, I couldn’t really say no, especially considering that the answer is pretty much everything!
 However, the soil is still warming up, so I’d hold off sowing directly until the weeds start to grow vigorously in your beds.
 Once this is the case, hoe them off and get sowing as the soil is warm enough.

-What Vegetables to Plant in April?
+What Seeds to Plant in April?

 Go Direct With Carrots, Radish, Chard, Beets